-Staff will be permitted to talk to the pupils and discuss with their parents issues related to the breaching of this policy, where relevant to their role, in accordance with the school's Behaviour Policy.
+Staff will be permitted to discipline pupils for breaching this policy, where relevant to their role, in accordance with the school's Behaviour Policy.
+In cases where it is suspected that financial hardship has resulted in a pupil not complying with a school's published uniform policy, the school will be mindful and considerate to this situation.